alexismorin/Virtual-Filmback/README.md

 - Flying movement scheme to increase possible recording range.
 - Better compatibility with non-Oculus headsets.

-Try and enjot in spite of all the bugs!
+Try and enjoy in spite of all the bugs!

 Crafted at [Imaginary Spaces](https://imaginary-spaces.com/) while waiting for other packages to import.